-The VMware AirWatch Cloud Connector provides organizations with the ability to integrate Workspace ONE UEM powered by AirWatch with their back-end enterprise systems.
-This documentation describes setting up AirWatch Cloud Connector for on-premises and SaaS deployments.
+The VMware AirWatch Cloud Connector provides organizations with the ability to integrate Workspace ONE UEM with their back-end enterprise systems.
+Use this guide to set up AirWatch Cloud Connector for on-premises and SaaS deployments.

 The VMware AirWatch Cloud Connector integrates with the following internal components: